 The MENA region has its own dynamics in terms of e-commerce.
-In this article, we will be discussing some of the Middle East Online payment methods; which provides insight about consumer behavior.
+In this article, we will be discussing some of the Middle East Online payment methods providing insights about consumer behavior.

 CASH ON DELIVERY

 As we previously mentioned, Islam has certain prohibition of all sorts of interest applications that are directly related to credit card use.
 As of 2017, credit card ownership in MENA is quite low due to Islamic belief, however, global economic conditions positively affect the number of credit card holders in this particular region.
 The credit card penetration ratios have climbed 37% in UAE, 28% in Bahrain, 28% Kuwait, and 12% in Saudi Arabia.
-Despite the rest of the world ; Middle East Online payment methods vary a lot and this is just another example to it.
+Unlike the case in rest of the world, Middle East Online payment methods vary a lot and this is just another example to it.

 Wire transfer is the most primitive one among 6 payment methods in MENA region, which is manually performed via e-mails or postal services by the customers.
 However, it is really hard to track wire transfer payments on online channels, and this method remain ineffective for most online vendors.